Motus est Vita

 Method

 We test the framework from three independent angles, because no single experiment can carry a claim of this size.
-First, we test whether Baseline answers naturally organise into three clusters (structure, H1), comparing several competing models.
+First, we test whether Baseline answers organise into three clusters (structure, H1), comparing several competing models.
 Second, we test whether MQ lines up with repeatable signals during controlled tasks (neural and physiological correlates, H3).
-Third, we test whether sustained training moves scores over months, rather than merely shifting mood for a day (developmental sensitivity, H2c).
+Third, we test whether sustained training moves scores over months, beyond the day-to-day fluctuation of mood (developmental sensitivity, H2c).

 Cross-cultural equivalence is tested under H4 by translating the Baseline Test, checking whether the same three-dimensional structure emerges across languages and regions, and publishing any cultural boundary conditions we find.